 sea salt flakes and freshly ground pepper

-Preheat the oven to 180 c. and line a tray with aluminium foil.
+Preheat the oven to 200c. and line a tray with aluminium foil.

-Toast the pine-nuts in a saucepan without oil, it will only take a few minutes until the pine nuts start to brown and you will smell them toasting.
-Remove the pan promptly from the heat as they start to brown as they will continue to cook in the residual heat.
+Meanwhile, toast the pine-nuts in a dry saucepan without oil, it will only take a few minutes until the pine nuts start to brown and you will smell them toasting.
+Remove the pinenuts from the pan as they start to brown, otherwise they'll continue cooking and may burn.

-Set a large frying pan over a medium heat, drizzle in a generous slosh of olive oil to cover the base of the pan, then begin to sauté the garlic and chilies, stirring well to prevent burning.
+Set a large frying pan over a medium heat, drizzle in a generous slosh of olive oil to cover the base of the pan, then begin to sauté the garlic and sliced chilli, stirring well.
 Once the garlic is translucent, add the spring onion slices, followed by the chopped coriander stalks and leaves (leave a small amount for later).
 Once the spring onions soften, fold in the preserved lemons and pine nuts, then season to taste.
 Switch off the pan, and leave to cool for at least 15 minutes.

 Place the whole trout in the tray lined with aluminium foil.
-Divide the mixture into two (or four) and open up the belly cavities of the fish, then stuff the mixture inside the belly and the head cavities.
+Divide the mixture into two and open up the belly cavities of the fish, then stuff the mixture inside the belly and the head.
 Then drizzle the skin with olive oil, as this will ensure the skin is crispy and season with plenty of salt and pepper.
 Bake for 25-30 minutes.